greymatter-io/castleblock/README.md

 CastleBlock is a Web App platform to host web applications and shared web components in one place.
 CastleBlock is ideal for enterprise environments with multiple web applications that share common web components.

-CastleBlock consists of a command line interface, a service, and a UI dashboard.
+CastleBlock consists of a [command line interface](./castleblock-cli), a [service](./castleblock-service), and a [dashboard user interface](./castleblock-ui).
 The CLI packages and uploads the web assets to the Service.
 The Service organizes the applications and web components and supports multiple hosted versions.
-The UI Dashboard displays all of the deployed Web Apps and Web Components in a catalog so share components can be discovered and reused by other app developers.
+The UI Dashboard displays all of the deployed Web Apps and [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) in a catalog so share components can be discovered and reused by other app developers.
 CastleBlock leverages a manifest.json file for metadata about the Web Application / Web Component.

 ![diagram of castleblock high level concept](./castleblock-concept.png "Castleblock high-level concept")